monmaya/pyb-data-contracts/docs/en/articles/04-architecture-construction.md

 4. **Test-Driven Validation**
    The contract is not just a description - it's a promise that must be verifiable:
    - Define tests that validate compliance with the contract even before its implementation
+   - Make sure to formulate these tests functionally to allow all users to understand what is being tested
    - Create example datasets that illustrate typical and extreme use cases
-   - Automate compliance verification to enable continuous integration
+   - Automate verification to enable continuous integration
    - Include negative tests that clearly demonstrate what is not acceptable

-   This approach, inspired by TDD (Test-Driven Development), clarifies expectations and avoids misinterpretations.
-Tests become the executable definition of the contract, complementing its formal description.
+   This approach, inspired by TDD (Test-Driven Development), helps clarify expectations and avoid misinterpretations.
+Tests become the executable definition of the contract, complementary to its formal description.

 5. **Domain-Driven Approach**
-   The contract must speak the language of the business, not that of the underlying systems:
+   The contract must speak the language of the business, not that of underlying systems:
-   - Use business domain terminology, not technical jargon (this is all too often the case, and we end up with contracts that are not readable by non-technical people)
+   - Use business domain terminology, not technical jargon (this is all too often the case, resulting in contracts that are not readable by non-technical people)
-   - Structure data according to the business vision, even if it requires transformation from source systems (and this is a real issue, as sources often refuse to adapt to the business vision)
+   - Structure data according to the business vision, even if it requires transformation from source systems (and this is a real issue, as sources will often refuse to adapt to the business vision)
    - Include business rules and constraints that give meaning to the data
-   - Avoid exposing the specifics of underlying technical systems
+   - Only reveal the specifics of underlying technical systems if it adds value to the user (for example, if it helps clarify operational complexity)

-   This approach, inspired by Domain-Driven Design, ensures that the contract remains relevant even if the underlying technologies evolve.
+   This approach, inspired by Domain-Driven Design, ensures that the contract remains relevant even if underlying technologies evolve.
 It creates a common language between technical and business teams, significantly reducing misunderstandings.

-### The Collaborative Contract Design Process
+### The Process Supporting the Product Approach to Contracts

 The typical process includes the following steps:

-1. **Initial Workshop**: Collaborative session where producers and consumers define their needs
+1. **Needs Discovery**: Collaborative session where producers and consumers define their needs
+2. **Strategy Development**: Assessment of maturity, choice of actors and approach
-2. **Draft Creation**: Development of a first version of the contract
+3. **Draft Creation**: Development of a first version of the contract
-3. **Technical Review**: Verification of technical feasibility and consistency
-4. **Business Review**: Validation by domain experts
-5. **Governance Review**: Verification of compliance with standards and policies
+4. **Refinement**: Verification of technical feasibility and consistency, validation by domain experts, verification of compliance with standards and policies
-6. **Finalization**: Consolidation of feedback and final validation
+5. **Finalization**: Consolidation of feedback and final validation
+6. **Success Indicators**: Design of indicators to evaluate the success of this iteration
+7. **Feedback Loop**: Collection of user feedback

 One of the key advantages of this method is that it allows early identification of incompatibilities and implementation challenges, thereby reducing later correction costs.

 ## Practical Guide: Creating a Data Contract from A to Z

-Enough theory!
-Let's see concretely how to create a data contract, step by step, from its design to its deployment.
-I will guide you through the complete process with an example that you can adapt to your context.
+Now that the framework is established, let's see concretely how to create a data contract, step by step, from its conception to its deployment.
+I'll guide you through the complete process with an example that you can adapt to your context.

 ### Step 1: Initialize Your First Data Contract

 Let's start by creating a simple contract.
 Here's how to proceed:

 1. **Create a dedicated repository** in your version control system (GitHub, GitLab, etc.)
+Creation of the first version of the contract by the data domain producer.
+For readability reasons, we'll formalize the contract in YAML.

 2. **Initialize a data contract file** at the root, for example `customer_profile.datacontract.yaml`: